West Ham complete £30m Aguerd signing from Rennes

 "West Ham is a historic club," Aguerd added.
 "I saw a few of their games this year, and I saw the fans and the atmosphere were fantastic, with the bubbles!"

-Manager David Moyes dsaid he hoped Aguerd would help the Hammers challenge for a top-six place again next term to match their finish in 2020-21.
+Manager David Moyes said he hoped Aguerd would help the Hammers challenge for a top-six place again next term to match their finish in 2020-21.

 "He's a great addition that will add to our defensive options," said Moyes.